ibm-cloud-docs/containers/cs_storage.md

     ```
     {: pre}

-6. Create a persistent volume claim by creating a configuration `.yaml` file.
+6. Create a persistent volume claim (PVC) by creating a configuration `.yaml` file.
 This example uses a lower performance storage class.
 Run `kubectl get storageclasses` to see available storage classes.

     ```
     apiVersion: v1